aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 First, we use the ps (or pgrep, htop...) command to get the pid of the process we want to debug.

-In the [previous post][2019-12-07-which-function-php-executing], I told you to look at the ones that have "R" in their status column, as they are problably the one you want as they are running, contrary to sleeping FPM process that are waiting for a request, even if the process you wanted may also be sleeping at the moment you look at them.
+In the [previous post][2019-12-07-which-function-php-executing], I told you to look at the ones that have "R" in their status column, as they are probably the one you want as they are running, contrary to sleeping FPM process that are waiting for a request, even if the process you wanted may also be sleeping at the moment you look at them.
 Here, we want to know what a process is waiting for, assuming it is waiting for I/O, so our process should be in the "S" state.

 ```
 # ps aux | grep php